bitcraze/bitcraze-website/src/portals/research.md

 page_id: research
 ---

+The Crazyflie is used in research of various areas for instance swarms, control algorithms and path finding.

 ### Publications involving Crazyflie 2.0
 ---
 * **"Planning and Control for Quadrotor Flight through Cluttered Environments"**, B. Landry,  Master's thesis, Massachusetts Institute of Technology, USA, June 2015.